 Unless authorized, do not state or otherwise give the impression that you are speaking on behalf of Regions in any communication that is or may become public.
-This includes, without limitation, seminars and industry/trade association conferences, news conferences, interviews, social media, websites and on-line forums, blogs, podcasts and webcasts, chat rooms and bulletin boards.
+This includes, without limitation, social media, on-line forums, blogs, chat rooms and bulletin boards.
 This requirement also applies to endorsements of our products and services, comment letters to regulatory agencies, and comments to journalists, including letters to the editor, about specific matters that relate to our business.

 Only authorized persons can provide information to investors, analysts or the media.
 Nonpublic information or materials regarding Regions' trade secrets, intellectual property, or confidential customer or business information must not be distributed outside of Regions.
 Promptly refer any inquiry from the media to Corporate Communications.
 Any inquiry concerning Regions' securities or financials should be promptly referred to Investor Relations.
 For more information, refer to the Social Media Personal Use Policy Guideline, the Social Media Business Use Policy, the Media Relations Policy Guideline and the Fair Disclosure Policy.
 Failure to comply with these policies and policy guidelines may subject you to disciplinary action, up to and including termination of employment.